-

 Prague Castle - History and Fun Facts

-Prague Castle is the largest castle complex in the world according to the Guinness Book of Records.
+Prague Castle is the largest ancient castle in the world according to the Guinness Book of Records.
 Occupying an area of more than 7 hectares, Prague Castle is the most popular attraction in Prague, visited by more than 4 million people annually.

 You can visit the Prague Castle area every day from 6:00 till 22:00.
 The museums and indoor exhibitions are opened from 9:00 till 17:00 in summer and till 16:00 in winter.
 Visit the official website of the Prague Castle to check its opening hours as they might differ on public holidays and on days of foreign political visits.